weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 #### Get set up on Lab Communication Platforms
 - [ ] Ask Glenda to show you where your copy of the onboarding checklist is on GitHub and how to check off completed tasks.
+- [ ] Request your computer.
+Every weecologist gets a computer for their work/educational responsibilities.
+Tell Glenda if you want a laptop or desktop, and whether you want a windows, mac, or linux machine.
+    - [ ] If you are working remotely, check out the [Remote Working Checklist](https://github.com/weecology/lab-wiki/wiki/Remote-Working-Checklist) for additional steps on computer set-up and HR paperwork that applies to you.
 - [ ] Check that Glenda has set you up on the weecology spaces for:
     - [ ] GitHub
     - [ ] Slack